rossaddison/yii2-house2house/README.md

 [**Paypal Subscription Feature Know How?**](/md/faq/subscription.md)

-**Can I import houses into the system?**

-Yes there is an import facility although you will probably find it quicker to use the **Quick Build tool** depending on the number of houses you will use per street.
-The import facility requires you to download a template file and then to upload it once completed.
-The Import Houses tool is located at the bottom of the **Database** menu using Admin rights.

 **Javascript is used to link the grids to the Yii2 Controllers.
 Where can I find this file?** scripts2.js is located under the Frontend /Assets/App folder.

 **How does House2house incorporate the security features of Yii2 according to https://www.yiiframework.com/doc/guide/2.0/en/security-overview ?**